-ASTM D6179 Standard Test Methods for Rough Handling of Unitized Loads and Large Shipping Cases and Crates
+ASTM D6179 Rough Handling of Unitized Loads and Large Shipping Cases and Crates

-The test methods are applicable to common means of mater handling:
+The test methods are applicable to common means of material handling:

 Test Method A-E- Drop Test– these methods are used to measure the ability of the test specimen to withstand rough handling impacts.
 The test results can also provide information that will assist in identifying areas of the sample that need to be improved through new design. (test methods A and B are not typically used for unitized loads)